MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-baseline-content.md

 You can manage AKS on Azure Stack HCI using the following management options:

 - **Windows Admin Center**.
 Offers an intuitive UI for the Kubernetes operator to manage the lifecycle of Azure Kubernetes Service clusters on Azure Stack HCI.
 - **PowerShell**.
 Makes it easy to download, configure, and deploy AKS on Azure Stack HCI.
-The PowerShell module also supports deploying, configuring additional workload clusters, and reconfiguring existing ones.
+The PowerShell module also supports deploying, configuring other workload clusters, and reconfiguring existing ones.

 ### Active Directory requirements